smitelli/cosmodoc/src/content/topics/adlib-functions/index.md

 This function returns early if {{< lookup/cref IsAdLibAbsent >}} is true.

-`music_num` is a numeric music identifier in the range of 0&ndash;18, which is passed to {{< lookup/cref LoadMusicData >}} to specify which piece of music should be read from disk.
+`music_num` is a numeric music identifier in the range of 0--18, which is passed to {{< lookup/cref LoadMusicData >}} to specify which piece of music should be read from disk.
 The music data will be loaded into a destination pointer, specified by the second argument to this function.
 Here it is the {{< lookup/cref miscData >}} memory block, 5,000 bytes from its start.
 This offset is needed because the first 5,000 bytes of {{< lookup/cref miscData >}} are used during gameplay to store any [demo data]({{< relref "demo-functions" >}}) that may be in use, leaving 30,000 bytes available for the {{< lookup/cref Music >}} structure used here.

 Once the music data has been loaded into the destination memory, a {{< lookup/cref Music >}} pointer to the data is saved in {{< lookup/cref activeMusic >}}.

 {{< lookup/cref isMusicEnabled >}} is the user-controllable preference indicating whether or not music is configured to play.
 If it is, {{< lookup/cref SwitchMusic >}} is called with {{< lookup/cref activeMusic >}} as its argument, setting the music up to play and enabling the AdLib service.

-This function returns immediately, and the new music will begin playing from the beginning the next time the system timer ticks and runs the AdLib service.
+This function returns immediately, and the new music will begin playing from the beginning the next time the system timer interrupt fires and runs the AdLib service.

 {{< boilerplate/function-cref StartMenuMusic >}}